eduk8s-tests/lab-tkg-aws-installer/workshop/content/02-download-the-tkg-cli.md

 Before you can use ``vmw-cli`` to download any application packages, you will need to already have an account on the my.vmware.com website.
 If you don't have an account, create one.

 > Note: If you needed the ``tkg`` command line tool on your own machine you could login to the my.vmware.com website using a browser and download the client directly to your own computer.
-Uploading the client from you own computer into the installer environment is a bit harder, so we will use the ``vmw-cli`` script to download the client instead.
+Uploading the client from your own computer into the installer environment is a bit harder, so we will use the ``vmw-cli`` script to download the client instead.

 So that they are available to ``vmw-cli``, enter your my.vmware.com credentials here in the installer environment.
 To enter your credentials run the following and enter them when prompted.